nhwilly/GenericMappingRepositoryExperiments/README.md

 When using Entity Framework Core (EF Core) for a relational database this works just fine.
 But when using EF Core for a document database (CosmosDb) the entity is serialized and deserialized using `System.Text.Json` on its way to and from the store.

 And as it turns out, `System.Text.Json` will not populate a readonly collection unless it finds a constructor that uses `public` or `init` setters.
+And that breaks the encapsulation we set up for the collection inside the entity.
 No bueno.

 ## A Reasonable Solution